 In May 2020, Frans Timmermans launched the Farm to Fork strategy, the core of the Green Deal that decides on the spending of €387 billion in agricultural subsidies.
-In it is a suggestion to make the food system fundamentally more sustainable.
-Today, six months later, little of this is left to show for.
-According to Volkert Engelsman, Eosta CEO, fiscal measures are the only possible salvation for the Green Deal and Farm to Fork strategy.
-A level playing field is created by using True Cost Accounting to put a price tag on externalised costs; an essential principle for the economic calculations applied to the effects of the Farm to Fork strategy in the future.
-Anything else would be, simply put, comparing chalk and cheese.
+Its aim was to make the food system fundamentally more sustainable.
+Today, six months later, little is left of it.
+According to Volkert Engelsman, Eosta CEO, fiscal measures are now the only possible salvation for the Green Deal and Farm to Fork strategy.
+True Cost Accounting must be used to put a price tag on externalised costs, in order to create a level playing field in the market.
+True Cost calculations are also indispensible for calculating the long-term effects of the Farm to Fork strategy, which the European Commission is undertaking now.
+Otherwise we're comparing cheese and chalk.

 ‘Frans Timmermans presented the Farm to Fork strategy in May 2020 to help secure the future European food supply in a world with an unstable climate and ecosystem.
 This will require a robust and resilient agricultural system with shorter chains, decreased dependence on external inputs and less sensitivity to external disturbances.
-The European Commission therefore set a target of 25% of organic farming by 2030 while the EU focuses on limiting the use of pesticides by 50% in ten years.
+The European Commission therefore set a target of 25% of organic farming by 2030, and additionally wants to reduce the use of pesticides by 50% in ten years.
 On 14 October 2020, the scientific journal Nature referred to this plan as a potential game-changer, but also cautioned that its success would depend on the European Commission’s ability to create a political momentum for parliament and member states.

 Unfortunately, it seems to be too late for this.
 On 23 October 2020, the European Parliament voted in favour of a new European Common Agricultural Policy (CAP) that can only be summarised as business as usual.
 A powerful agrochemical lobby, which the Corporate Europe Observatory reported on, repressed almost all items of the Green Deal from the new CAP.
 The greater part of 387 billion euros of agricultural subsidies is still spent on the very same conventional agriculture in the shape of per-hectare premiums.
 The French INRAE research institute and the Technical University of Paris have concluded that the new CAP does not bring the objectives of the Green Deal any closer.